HawaSaid/COMP432-GroupO/README.md

       dataset3_path = './Sample Dataset 3/Animal Faces'
       ```
 4. Execute the scripts using a terminal or IDE with the following command:
-   - Task 1: Train and Validate our Model:
+   - Task 1: Train and Validate our Model
      ```bash
      python task1.py
      ```